GlobalEcologyLab/poems/cran-comments.md

   validation problems.
 * Updated version number to 1.0.3.
-* Placed a \dontrun{} around an already trivial, yet computationally heavy, example that ran over the recommended time.
+* Placed a \dontrun{} around an already trivial, yet computationally heavy, examples that ran over the recommended time.
 * Otherwise no other code changes.

 ## Test environments